slyfox1186/pihole-regex/README.md

 If this script is the only thing you've added to the root user's crontab, you can run: `sudo crontab -u root -r`

-Otherwise, run: `sudo crontab -u root -e` and manually remove the four lines listed above in the install instructions.
+Otherwise, run: `sudo crontab -u root -e` and manually remove the three lines listed above in the install instructions.